search

 Applications are assessed using the Artistic & Design Research for Immersive Experiences Grant Scheme, which include details of the conditions, criteria, objectives and assessment process.

-In the ADRIE Grant Scheme Manual you will find tools and tips for preparing an application, a checklist with an overview of the documents you must submit with your application in round 1A and 1B, and an explanation of how to draw up a budget.
+In the ADRIE 2A Grant Scheme Manual you will find tools and tips for preparing an application, a checklist with an overview of the documents you must submit with your application in round 2A and 2B, and an explanation of how to draw up a budget.
+Curious to see the application form of round 2A?
+View a sample of the application form here.

 budget and funding plan template

-To apply for a grant under this scheme, we ask you to prepare a balanced budget including a funding plan in both application round 1A and round 1B.
-For application round 1A, it is mandatory to use the document ADRIE 1A Budget template.
-Consortiums selected in 1A will receive a new budget template to use in application round 1B.
+To apply for a grant under this scheme, we ask you to prepare a balanced budget including a funding plan in both application round 2A and round 2B.
+For application round 2A, it is mandatory to use the document ADRIE 2A Budget template.
+Consortiums selected in 2A will receive a new mandatory budget template to use in application round 2B.

 CIIIC Innovation Agenda

 Be familiar with the CIIIC Innovation Agenda.
 Applications must relate to one or more of the sub-themes described in the agenda.
-More information about the CIIIC Innovation Agenda can be found here (in Dutch).
+More information about the CIIIC Innovation Agenda can be found here.

 IX Public Values guideline and self-assessment

-Consortium participants must ensure public values in the programme through the Richtlijn en Zelftoets Publieke Waarden binnen IX (XI public values guideline and self-assessment).
-In application round 1A, you only need to declare that the consortium meets the minimum conditions named in the guideline.
-In application round 1B, consortium participants must complete and submit the full self-assessment, in which they describe to what extent they meet the public values within the programme.
-More information about the public values in IX can be found on the website of CIIIC (in Dutch).
+Consortium participants must ensure public values in the programme through the XI public values guideline and self-assessment.
+In application round 2A, you only need to declare that the consortium meets the minimum conditions named in the guideline.
+In application round 2B, consortium participants must complete and submit the full self-assessment, in which they describe to what extent they meet the public values within the programme.
+More information about the public values in IX can be found on the website of CIIIC.

 Applications are assessed by the advisory committee for this scheme using the Artistic & Design Research for Immersive Experiences Grant Scheme.

-- Consortium composition: the advisory committee will look at who the consortium participants are and what roles they fulfil.
-International partners affiliated with the consortium will also be assessed, as well as how the parties complement each other in terms of knowledge and working methods, and whether there is substantively equal cooperation.
+• Consortium composition: the advisory committee will consider who the participants in the consortium are and what role they fulfil.
+Which partners are involved?
+Do the parties complement each other in terms of knowledge and working methods?
+Furthermore, consideration is given to whether the collaboration is substantively equal.

-- Expected contributions of the consortium to the development and innovation of the Dutch IX field: the advisory committee will look at the extent to which IX artistic and design research is central to consortiums, as well as their potential contribution to the field and its social significance.
-The extent to which consortiums align with the CIIIC Innovation Agenda sub-themes will also be assessed, as well as whether the choice of themes is sufficiently motivated.
+• Expected contributions of the consortium to the development and innovation of the Dutch IX field: the advisory committee will look at the extent to which IX artistic and design research is central to consortiums, as well as their potential contribution to the field and its social significance.

-- Consistency in purpose and design of applications: all documents of which your application consists will be assessed for their mutual relationships and coherence.
+• Consistency in purpose and design of applications: all documents stated in Article 10.2 will be assessed for their mutual relationships and coherence.

 processing

-After an application for round 1A is submitted, it will be checked against the entry requirements detailed in the Artistic & Design Research for Immersive Experiences Grant Scheme.
+After an application for round 2A is submitted, it will be checked against the entry requirements detailed in the Artistic & Design Research for Immersive Experiences Grant Scheme.

 assessment